This is one of the best things I’ve ever made. Not kidding.

 I never even measure anything, but I use heirloom tomatoes (when in season, like now) because they’re just so pretty.
 And I thought it would be a good idea to bake everything on one pan (because who doesn’t love a one pan situation?!), and then at the last 5 minutes, drop some fresh mozz on the pan.
 Then everyone can kind of scoop it up with the bread or their hands or whatever.
 It’s a “rustic” dish.
 That’s what rustic means, right?
 You’re allowed to eat with your hands??

 Give it a shot and let me know what you think.
 All my friends absolutely love this one!
-I also made it with my little cousin Jack recently (below), so it’s SUPER kid friendly.
-And forgive my awkwardness in this photo.
-The left is my “bad side” so I think I was trying to turn my face completely the other way which was physically impossible so I ended up looking like this:
+I also made it with my little cousin Jack recently, so it’s SUPER kid friendly.

 Pan Con Tomate and Mozzarella Bake

 - Heirloom cherry tomatoes – small package, halved

 - Half a loaf of baguette bread, sliced 1-inch thick

 - 4-5 cloves of garlic, skins removed, left whole or smashed slightly

 - Half a ball of fresh mozzarella, torn into pieces

 - 1/2 tsp sea salt